 - 8 cloves garlic

 - 8 sprigs tarragon

-- 3: While the chicken is marinating, make the garlic sauce at some point.
-Cut up walnuts into smaller pieces, and add cilantro, minced cilantro, 4 tablespoons lemon juice, 1 cup chicken stock, coriander, fenugreek, cayenne pepper, and salt to taste.
+- While the chicken is marinating, make the garlic sauce at some point.
+Cut up walnuts into smaller pieces, and add 5 cloves minced garlic, minced cilantro, 4 tablespoons lemon juice, 1 cup chicken stock, coriander, fenugreek, cayenne pepper, and salt to taste.
 Blend in a blender or food processor to make a paste.
 Let age several hours, add on cilantro leaves as garnish if desired.